Aribim Pepple: Loan to Bromley

 On 18 August 2023, Pepple joined Bromley on loan for the 2023–24 season.
 On 31 October, he scored a brace in a 4-2 victory over Redbridge FC in the London Senior Cup.
 On 8 January 2024, he was recalled from his loan by Luton Town, following limited playing time.

 Loan to Inverness Caledonian Thistle

 On 1 February 2024, Pepple joined Scottish Championship club Inverness on loan until the end of the season.

 Loan to Southend

 On 30 August 2024, Pepple signed for National League team Southend United on a season-long loan.
 He was recalled in January 2025.

 Loan to Chesterfield

 On 12 January 2025, Pepple joined League Two side Chesterfield on loan for the remainder of the season.

 Plymouth Argyle

 On 4 July 2025, Pepple signed for League One club Plymouth Argyle for an undisclosed fee.
+So far he has scored 16 goals in the EFL League One.

 International career

 Pepple is eligible to represent England, Canada, or Nigeria.
 He was called up to by the Nigeria national under-17 team in preparation for the 2019 FIFA U-17 World Cup but ultimately decided to represent Canada.
 In October 2019, Pepple was then called to the Canada national under-17 team for friendlies against Argentina and Mexico.

+On 19 March 2026, Pepple received his first senior call-up for the Canada national team.